The Mitchell River has carved spell-binding gorges and waterfalls into the blocky, layered sandstone of the Mitchell Plateau.

 When you are entering the Kimberley or Pilbara regions, you are entering crocodile country.
 Two species of crocodile occur in Western Australia: the estuarine (or saltwater) crocodile and the freshwater crocodile.
 The estuarine crocodile is the largest living reptile and is considered to be a dangerous predator.
 Freshwater crocodiles are smaller and not as aggressive.
 Be CROCWISE in Western Australia's north and download our Crocodile safety and myth-busting factsheet and Crocodile brochure.
 For more information on Be CROCWISE see www.nt.gov.au/becrocwise

-The Wunambal people are the traditional owners and joint managers of the park.
+The Wunambal Gaambera people are the traditional owners and joint managers of the park.

 Bring your own

 Visitors should be totally self-sufficient, as this remote area has few facilities.
-Limited food, fuel and mechanical services are only available at Drysdale Station, and not available on the Plateau.
+Limited food, fuel, new tyres and tyre repairs are only available at Drysdale Station, and not available on the Plateau.